What’s the deal with natural flavors?

 Why does LMNT use natural flavors?

 Well, we wanted to use supernatural flavors, but we were all out of holy water… Just kidding!
-We use natural flavors because we like the depth and complexity of the flavor profiles — they taste better.
-Using these extracts also helps provide measurable quality and consistency throughout the production process.
+We use natural flavors because we like the depth and complexity of the flavor profiles — they just taste better.

 What natural flavors does LMNT use?